gezsi/mdd-clustering/README.md

       Number of clusters to generate [default: NA].

   --age=AGE
-      Name of the variable 'age' [default: age].
+      Name of the variable 'age' [default: Age].

   --sex=SEX
-      Name of the variable 'sex' [default: sex].
+      Name of the variable 'sex' [default: Sex].

   --household-income=HOUSEHOLD-INCOME
-      Name of the variable 'household income' [default: household_income].
+      Name of the variable 'household income' [default: Income].

   --depression=DEPRESSION
       Name of the variable 'depression' (for multiple variables, format as comma-separated strings without spaces) [default: F32,F33].